MicrosoftDocs/sql-docs/docs/tools/dta/file-element-dta.md

 ms.author: maghan
 ms.manager: jroth
 ms.reviewer: ""
+ms.custom: seo-lt-2019
+ms.date: 03/14/2017
 ---

 # File Element (DTA)

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 Specifies the workload file.
 A workload is a set of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements that execute against a database or databases that you want to tune.
 Workload files can be [!INCLUDE[tsql](../../includes/tsql-md.md)] scripts (.sql) or trace files (.trc).
 For more information, see[Start and Use the Database Engine Tuning Advisor](../../relational-databases/performance/start-and-use-the-database-engine-tuning-advisor.md).

 ## Syntax